Gray whale: North Pacific

 Two Pacific Ocean populations are known to exist: one population that is very low, whose migratory route is presumed to be between the Sea of Okhotsk and southern Korea, and a larger population numbering about 27,000 individuals in the eastern Pacific, traveling between the waters off northernmost Alaska and Baja California Sur.
-Mothers make this journey accompanied by their calves, usually hugging the shore in shallow kelp beds, and fight viciously to protect their young if they are attacked, earning gray whales the moniker "devil fish."
+The population of 27,000 in 2016 had however collapsed to 13,000 by 2025, due to mass starvation, malnutrition and calving failure related to warming conditions in the Arctic breeding area; calf births have fallen by 95 %.

 The western population has had a very slow growth rate despite heavy conservation action over the years, likely due to their very slow reproduction rate.
-The state of the population hit an all-time low in 2010, when no new reproductive females were recorded, resulting in a minimum of 26 reproductive females being observed since 1995.
+The state of the population hit an all-time low in 2010.
 Even a very small number of additional annual female deaths will cause the subpopulation to decline.
 However, as of 2018, evidence has indicated that the western population is markedly increasing in number, especially off Sakhalin Island.
 Following this, the IUCN downlisted the population's conservation status from critically endangered to endangered.